510: The Painted Hills

 The Andrews Sisters?
 No way.

-The Andrews Sisters, made up of Patty, Laverne, and Maxene Andrews, hit their peak during World War II, with such classic hits as “Boogie Woogie Bugle Boy” and “Don’t Sit Under the Apple Tree.”
+The Andrews Sisters, made up of Patty, LaVerne, and Maxene Andrews, hit their peak during World War II, with such classic hits as “Boogie Woogie Bugle Boy” and “Don’t Sit Under the Apple Tree.”
 They also appeared in about a dozen movies during the 1940s.
-They continued performing into the 1990s.

 I’m late for my Hitler Youth meeting.